slilli23/Creativity_Invention_LinguisticAnalysis/README.md

 # Creativity, Invention and Linguistic Analysis.
-A Case Study.
+A case Study.

 ## Overview